seviostanton/seviostanton.github.io/_pages/about.md

 selected_papers: false #true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 Bio: I like some stuff and things (dislike more things and stuff).
+High school dropout.
 BSU Phys/Chem/Bio grad and [Top Ten Scholar](https://www.boisestate.edu/alumni/awards-and-scholarships/top-ten-scholars/sevio/), '24.
 Current CU Boulder Physics PhD Student, [DOE CSGF Fellow](https://www.krellinst.org/csgf/about-doe-csgf/news-events/2024-incoming-class), [GEM Associate Fellow](https://www.gemfellowship.org/2023-gem-fellows/#a), and [NSF GRFP Recipient](https://www.research.gov/grfp/AwardeeList.do) '24.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->